 February may be known for Valentine’s Day, but it’s also American Heart Month.
-That means this is the perfect month to get serious about heart health if you never have before.
-And it’s also a perfect reminder to check your numbers and to spread the word to family and loved ones.
+That means this is the perfect month to get serious about heart health if you never have before, and it’s also a perfect reminder to check your numbers and to spread the word to family and loved ones.
 If you’ve never really thought about heart health, you might be unsure where to start.
-Here are our top tips to show your heart some love this Valentine’s Day.
+Here are our top tips to show your heart some love this February.

 Know Your Numbers